 The radioisotope molybdenum-99 (Mo-99) which is required in nuclear medicine will be produced by the irradiation of uranium targets with thermal neutrons in the future Mo-99 irradiation facility.
 The uranium-235 (U-235) contained in the targets is split by the capture of thermal neutrons and provides a yield of 6.1% of all fission products of the unstable fission product Mo-99, whose daughter isotope is the desired radioactive technetium-99m (Tc-99m).

-Currently there are seven major irradiation facilities for the production of Mo-99 / Tc-99m in the Western world, including five in Europe and one each in Africa and Australia.
-However, of these Mo-99-producing research reactors, six are already over 40 years old and will be decommissioned until 2028.
+Currently there are six major irradiation facilities for the production of Mo-99 / Tc-99m in the Western world, including four in Europe and one each in Africa and Australia.
+However, of these Mo-99-producing research reactors, five are already over 40 years old and three of them will be decommissioned until 2028.
 In the years 2008 - 2009, unforeseen, extensive and lengthy repairs were necessary in some of these reactors, which required a temporary shutdown.
 The absence of sufficient reserve capacity led to repeated major bottlenecks in the supply of Mo-99 between 2008 and 2010.